rlamprell/GelSightMujoco/README.md

 <h3 align="center">Project Description</h3>
 <p align="left">
     This repo is a clone of my dissertation, which was submitted to the University of Liverpool as required for my Masters in Computer Science.
-Within it, a optical-tactile-based-sensor (GelSight) is simulated and appeneded to UR5 arm within a Mujoco environment.
-Mujoco, is a physics based engine, which was utilised to train a deep reinforcement learning agent in similar environments found in OpenAi's gym.
+Within it, two optical-tactile-based-sensors (GelSight) are simulated and appended to a UR5 arm.
+Mujoco is used as the simulation environment - a physics extension to OpenAi's gym.
+This platform was utilised to construct the environments Reach, Push, Slide and PickandPlace (similar to those found within gym).
+Which in turn act as a test-bed for training a deep reinforcement learning agent using both Double Deep Q-Learning (DDQN) and Hierarchical Double Deep Q-Learning (HDDQN).
 </p>

 <h3 align="left">Languages and Tools:</h3>